radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/environments.md

 The *Environments* home screen provides an overview of all your organization's available environments.
 Each environment provides information about installed application(s).

+Environments are now deployed on a specific infrastructure, and each infrastructure is tied to a cloud provider.
+You can also create temporary "ephemeral" environments that delete themselves automatically at a time you set.
+To get started, see how to [create an environment](create-environments.md).

 Two environment display views are available, either list- or grid-view.
 In the list-view, environments are organized by row with the associated environment details contained in the row.

 ![image description](Media/select-envs.png)